ingridleiria/ingridleiria/README.md

 economic uncertainty and on illegal markets.
 Publications and the full record are on [my page](https://ingridleiria.github.io) and on [ORCID](https://orcid.org/0000-0002-6215-860X).

-## Writing

-[BreakTalk](https://breaktalk.substack.com), on Chief of Staff practice, AI adoption, and the economics underneath both.

 ## Elsewhere